 At his exact ADP of 20, I decide to select Bryant because I’m seeking a balanced roster in this league.
-Since it’s a standard scoring league with only 10 teams, I feel that there will still be valuable RBs at the 4-5 turn for me to add to my squad, and the Draft Analyzer confirms it with the projection of Spencer Ware and Mike Gillislee.
+Since it’s a standard scoring league with only 10 teams, I feel that there will still be valuable RBs at the 4-5 turn for me to add to my squad, and the Draft Hero confirms it with the projection of Spencer Ware and Mike Gillislee.
 To further emphasize my selection here, I turn to Bryant’s VBD which is 40, showing that the Dallas WR is projected as 40 points better than the 30th best WR on the board, in this case, Larry Fitzgerald.

 After two less-than-ideal seasons, starting with a franchise-tag holdout in 2015, followed by an injury-filled 2016 season, Bryant is healthy and ready for a solid and productive year with sophomore QB Dak Prescott at the helm.

-Draft Analyzer recommends Sammy Watkins here, but I’m personally more of a fan of Baldwin for this pick.
+Draft Hero recommends Sammy Watkins here, but I’m personally more of a fan of Baldwin for this pick.
 I briefly debate selecting a RB such as Leonard Fournette, or Isaiah Crowell, but decide to stay with my plan of waiting on my RB2, since I already have the best at the position on my roster, and will most likely still see Ware or Todd Gurley at the 4-5 turn.

 Baldwin appeals to me more than Watkins here, as I have more faith in Baldwin's health and surrounding offense.
 The Seattle WR has finished in the top nine for the past two years and has not missed a game since the 2012 season.
 With a VBD of 28 and 158 projected points, I am pleased to have the Seahawks WR1 as my WR2.

 Just like I planned, Ware is here for me at the end of the fourth round.
-Since I have the very next pick as well, I’ll most likely adhere to the Draft Analyzer’s recommendations, as they have four consecutive WRs after Ware.
+Since I have the very next pick as well, I’ll most likely adhere to the Draft Hero’s recommendations, as they have four consecutive WRs after Ware.
 I choose to roll with an RB now because I want to solidify my RB2 starter, and am unsure of who will be available at the 5-6 turn with so much real estate between picks.

 Ware is the 14th ranked RB this season in standard scoring and presents a solid value at the end of the fourth round, especially if he can hang onto the starting job in Kansas City.
 The next two RBs on the board are Mike Gillislee and Ty Montgomery, who are both projected to score fewer points and are in roles that are not as defined as Ware’s at the start of the season.